 The Urubamba River

 The Sacred Valley extends throughout the Vilcanota-Urubamba river which is an important element to the ecosystem of the region.

-Therefore, is important to mention the Urubamba river which in its journey, connects two of the most sacred mountains; Ausangate mountain and Salkantay Peak.
+Therefore, it is important to mention the Urubamba river which in its journey, connects two of the most sacred mountains, Ausangate mountain and Salkantay Peak.

 It is precisely on the edge of the Salkantay where the Incas built the ceremonial citadel of Machu Picchu.

-So, Why the valley is so important for the Incas?
+Why Was the Valley So Important for the Incas?